Moderna COVID-19 vaccine: Controversies

-In May 2020, after releasing partial and non-peer reviewed results for only eight of 45 candidates in a preliminary pre-phase I stage human trial directly to financial markets, the CEO announced on CNBC an immediate $1.25 billion rights issue to raise funds for the company, at a $30 billion valuation, while Stat said, "Vaccine experts say Moderna didn't produce data critical to assessing COVID-19 vaccine."
+In May 2020, after releasing partial and non-peer-reviewed results for only eight of 45 candidates in a preliminary pre-phase I stage human trial directly to financial markets, the CEO announced on CNBC an immediate $1.25 billion rights issue to raise funds for the company, at a $30 billion valuation, while Stat said, "Vaccine experts say Moderna didn't produce data critical to assessing COVID-19 vaccine."

-On 7 July 2020, disputes between Moderna and government scientists over the company's unwillingness to share data from the clinical trials were revealed.
+In July 2020, disputes between Moderna and government scientists over the company's unwillingness to share data from the clinical trials were revealed.

 Moderna also faced criticism for failing to recruit people of color in clinical trials.

-On 18 August 2021, the US Department of Health and Human Services announced a plan to offer a booster dose eight months after the second dose, citing evidence of reduced protection against mild and moderate disease and the possibility of reduced protection against severe disease, hospitalization, and death.
+In August 2021, the US Department of Health and Human Services announced a plan to offer a booster dose eight months after the second dose, citing evidence of reduced protection against mild and moderate disease and the possibility of reduced protection against severe disease, hospitalization, and death.
 Scientists and the WHO reaffirmed the lack of evidence on the need for a booster dose for healthy people and that the vaccine remains effective against severe disease months after administration.
 In a statement, the WHO and SAGE said that, while protection against infection may be diminished, protection against severe disease will likely be retained due to cell-mediated immunity.
 Research into optimal timing for boosters is still ongoing, and a booster too early may lead to less robust protection.